tloba1/Django-Projects/README.md

 ##Projects Notes

-#every folder is a project
+# "Every folder is a project"